tomigee/WeThePeople/README.md

 # WeThePeople
-Project for examining (and predicting) how US legislature affects the economic health of the US
+Project for examining (and predicting) how US legislature affects the economic health of the US.